Introduction: Why accessibility is crucial

 Correctly tagging language changes

-Example: "Tag" is pronounced in German as "Tahg" instead of the English "tag".
+Example: "Tag" is pronounced in German as "Tahg" rather than the English "tag".

-Do not mark up every foreign word – this makes the output clunky.
-Focus on entire paragraphs or critical terms where comprehension problems would otherwise arise.
+Do not tag every foreign word; it makes the output clunky.
+Focus on whole paragraphs or key terms where comprehension would otherwise suffer.

 Alternative texts for images and videos

-Images without alt text are "blank spaces" for screen readers – a loss of information for blind people.
+Images without alt text are "blank spaces" to a screen reader: lost information for blind users.

 <!-- Informative image: Describes the content -->